thorncp/task-it-to-me/stories/backstory.md

 # Application backstory

-One of the guys at work, Derek, is some kind of VIM protegy.
+One of the guys at work, Derek, is some kind of VIM prodigy.
 He works in tmux, because it is "the only way to code".
 He switches between workspaces so rapidly that he gave the product person with epilepsy a seizure, just watching him work.